Anne of Denmark and the spa at Bath: Wells and Bath in August

 Anne came back to Bath in August 1613.
 The two trips are mentioned in the accounts of her goldsmith George Heriot, who billed her "for jewelles retained unto her Maj[esty's] own handis, to be carried on her first and second journeys to the Bathe, viz., in April 1613 and August following".

 She went to Wells, Somerset, travelling from Oatland to Elvetham, Basing, Hurstbourne, Wallop, and Salisbury.
 She visited Edward Rodney at Rodney Stoke, who subsequently married Frances Southwell, a lady in waiting, in May 1614.

-On 20 August 1613 at Wells she was entertained by a pageant performed by the town's trades and crafts.
+The Mayor of Wells gave orders to tidy up the streets and the water conduit was to be painted, "colored and layde and with oyle".
+Anne was entertained at Wells on 20 August 1613 by a pageant performed by the town's trades and crafts.
+Anne's usher and valet of the chamber, Henry Colbourne, contributed by building stands to seat the royal party.
 The blacksmiths presented Vulcan's forge.
 The butchers made a tableau of "old virgins", with their attires made of cow tails and necklaces made of cow's horns, who were drawn in a chariot by men and boys dressed in ox skins.
 The mayor, William Bull, held a dinner for members of the queen's household including her four maids of honour; Mary Gargrave, Elizabeth Harcourt, Mary Middlemore, and Elizabeth Roper.

 Mayerne wrote to King James on 31 August that she was in the best of spirits.
 He wrote in French, "Ce jourd huy S. M. est entrée dans le baing, qu'elle est très bien porté, et au sortir.
 C'est trouvé en toute telle disposition que nous erisons sien souhaitter", that is, "today Her Serene Majesty entered the bath as usual, all things are as well as could be wished for".
 Mayerne thought the queen's good attitude would help her cure.

-The Venetian ambassador Antonio Foscarini recorded her delight at the entertainment in Bath.
+King James was also on progress, at Beaulieu in Hampshire.
+Stands were built there for the royal party to watch football and animal baiting.
+James gave an audience to the Venetian ambassador Antonio Foscarini at Beaulieu.
+Foscarini reported Anne's delight at the entertainment in Wells and her interaction with local people who filled the streets.
 In September, musicians played for her departure from Bath.